konstantinB1/billups-cc/README.md

 ## Overview

-Project utilizes multiple packages related to the project code challenge.
+Project utilizes multiple packages (monorepo kinda) related to the project code challenge.
 Some packages include docker files since they are running individual processes that are tucked in in their respecive docker containers.
 Docker compose is used to orchestrate the containers and the network between them.
 Packages include

 -   api - Koa.js server that serves the API
 -   client - React.js client that serves the front end via Vite dev server